pktgen/Pktgen-DPDK/INSTALL.md

 or
-make build    # Same as 'make' or make rebuild  # Rebuild Pktgen, which removes the Builddir then builds it again via meson/ninja or make rebuildlua # to enable Lua builds or make rebuildgui # to enable GUI builds with GTK
+make build    # Same as 'make' or make rebuild  # Rebuild Pktgen, which removes the 'builddir' then builds it again via meson/ninja or make rebuildlua # to enable Lua builds

 # Use 'make help' to read the help message for building.